 “We are still translating the text,” said Thomas.
 “But here is some background:

-“In ancient times the weather was not as it is today.
+“In ancient times, the weather was not as it is today.
 Back then, plagues of frogs were common.
 Mana bread would fall from the sky.
-Here is a passage we’ve translated.”
+We’ve translated this much:

-And so it came to pass that a terrible storm gathered up in the East.
+“Yeah, I say unto you.
+And lo it came to pass that a terrible storm gathered up in the East.
 Wonder Bread fell from the skies in great slices.
 And through that nighttime storm came Tim.
 He was an honest and shy man, a man nobody ever took any notice of.
-Slices slapped him around his person, but he did proceed upon his way, until a bolt of lightning set fire to a nearby bush.
+Slices slapped him around his person, but he did proceed upon his way until a bolt of lightning set fire to a nearby bush.

-At that moment a singed slice of bread struck him in the mouth.
+At that moment, a seared slice of bread struck him in the mouth.
 And he did eat of the burned bread.
 In an instant, he gained the VOICE OF POWER.

 At this, the Toastmasters were in awe, for they, at last, knew the secret of public speaking.